camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 1. For administrators and developers: [Database updates](#database-updates)
 1. For administrators and developers: [Full distribution update](#full-distribution)
+1. For administrators and developers: [Docker Base Image Update](#docker-base-image-update)
 1. For administrators and developers: [JMX Prometheus Javaagent Update](#jmx-prometheus-javaagent-upgrade)
 1. For administrators and developers: [LegacyJobRetryBehaviorEnabled process engine flag](#legacyjobretrybehaviorenabled-process-engine-flag)
 1. For administrators and developers: [Connect: Apache HTTP Client migration from 4 to 5](#connect-apache-http-client-migration-from-4-to-5)